Conditions That Cause Neck Pain

 - This disease is parasitic.
 It happens when people eat undercooked or raw wild game or pork.
 It causes indigestion, spasming, and muscle pain all over the body, including the neck.
 It is something to take seriously because it can range from mild to fatal.

 Turn to the Spine Institute of North America

 When you struggle with health conditions, neck pain can be part of the trouble.
 However, if you are dealing with significant neck pain, whether it has come on gradually or not, the team at the Spine Institute of North America is here to help.
 We have the expertise and experience to explore and diagnose whatever discomfort you are dealing with.
-Our diagnostic process includes the following:
+Our diagnosis process includes the following:

 - A physical examination by one of our spine doctors.